 Keep your eyes open at Orangetheory.
 During your sweat sesh, your performance stats will be displayed on a board in front of the entire class, so you can hold yourself accountable and push yourself to the next level — that’s why we love working out at OTF.
 You’ll bring your heart rate up on their treadmills, rowers, and with TRX and free weight circuits in their one-hour workout of epic proportions.
 And while they also have a location in Mission Bay, their FiDi location is perfect for those who work downtown and want to sneak in a lunchtime workout or blow off steam after a long day at the office.

 Barry’s prides themselves on using science to craft the most effective workout possible, and after you go to class just once, you’ll be a believer, too.
-They’ve got three locations in the city—FiDi, SoMa, and the Marina—and each class includes an interval circuit on the treadmill and a strength-training circuit on the floor.
+They’ve got four locations in the city—FiDi, SoMa, the Castro, and the Marina—and each class includes an interval circuit on the treadmill and a strength-training circuit on the floor.
 If you’re able to walk after a Barry’s Bootcamp, treat yourself to the Malin + Goetz products in the locker rooms and a post-class smoothie.
 You’ve earned it.

 If SoulCycle and yoga had a baby, it would be Ritual Yoga (and she’s beautiful).
 Flow to the beat of the music in their dimly-lit studios in both SoMa and FIDI (oh, and they’ve expanded to Chicago now, too).
 No need to worry about hanging up your sweaty mat or Yogitoes afterward — it’s all included in your class fee!